 Crete is the largest of the Greek islands and is the most Southerly island, south of the Peloponnese.
 Crete is 260km long and 60km wide with an excellent network of roads making driving around the island easier.
 The geographic location, and the contact with different civilisations, has attributed to the special culture of this island.
 The local Cretians are famous for their hospitality (Xenios - Zeus, the god of hospitality, was born in Crete), their love towards country and preservation of customs.

-Villa Armi is located in Episkopi Rethymno on the Greek island of Crete.
-This detached vacation rental property is air-conditioned and sleeps up to 10 people (8 adults and 2 children) with 4 bedrooms, 3 bathrooms along with private swimming pool and sea views.
+Andreas Beach Villa is located in Vatalos / Fragocastello on the Greek island of Crete.
+This detached vacation rental property is air-conditioned and sleeps up to 5 people with 2 bedrooms, 2 bathrooms along with private swimming pool and sea views.
 The villa is walking distance to the beach and restaurants.

-Villa Simela is located in Prines Rethymno on the Greek island of Crete.
-This detached vacation rental property is air-conditioned and sleeps up to 4 people with 3 bedrooms, 3 bathrooms along with private swimming pool (South Facing) and sea views.
+Ekklisies Dio is located in Kefalas on the Greek island of Crete.
+This detached vacation rental property is air-conditioned and sleeps up to 7 people with 4 bedrooms, 3 bathrooms along with private swimming pool.
 The villa is walking distance to restaurants.